Our certification label

 When you see the UEBT certification label it means that a botanical was harvested or grown in a way that respects people and biodiversity.

-The label stands for our seven principles of ethical sourcing founded inside the UEBT standard:
+The label stands for key issues of ethical sourcing founded inside the UEBT standard:

 Significance of the label image

-The UEBT certification label has three parts, referring to plants (the leaf), animals (the face) and people (the hands representing how people need to care for biodiversity) and the entire image is a circle representing our one planet.
+The UEBT certification label has three parts, referring to botanicals or ingredients from biodiversity (the leaf), animals (the face) and people (the hands representing how people need to care for biodiversity) and the entire image is a circle representing our one planet.
+It was developed in line with our vision of a world in which all people and biodiversity thrive.

-The label must specify the certified ingredient name so that the certified content is clear and the claim is not misleading.
+The label must specify the certified ingredient name (on top) so that the certified content is clear and the claim is not misleading.

 UEBT certification and uses of the label on-product